cornelldatajournal/SP24-NME/nme3/mini-project.md

 ## Submission

-Due date:
+Due date: **Wednesday, April 17th** by end of day

+Instruction for submission
+1. Run everything and make sure there are no errors!
+This can be easily done with the Kernel -> Restart and Run All option.
+2. Select File -> Download as -> HTML (.html).
+This will generate a file ending with .html (usually in your Downloads folder)
+3. Open the .html file in your web browser (you can do this by double-clicking)
+4. In your browser, go to File -> Print -> Print to PDF to generate a pdf file
-Please submit the pdf file in [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSd_KefWP_eMm3a8hJhQOetg1EbYXhF2ctnD5ybmIj7m1Zymiw/viewform?usp=sf_link)
+5. Please submit the pdf file in [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSd_KefWP_eMm3a8hJhQOetg1EbYXhF2ctnD5ybmIj7m1Zymiw/viewform?usp=sf_link)

 ## How to get help